Elements of a Whole-Person Approach to Employee Training

 Self-Directed Learning and an Off-the-Shelf Library

-If you are a training department of one, you may be shaking your head in frustration.
-You may be thinking there is no chance you can successfully focus on whole-person learning.
-Working with a company, like HSI, and subscribing to our off-the-shelf library of training gives you instant access to hundreds of courses like what we have just mentioned.
+Personal growth: Working with a company, like HSI, and subscribing to our off-the-shelf library of training gives employees instant access to hundreds of courses like the ones mentioned here.

 Each employee has a unique background, skill set, and life experiences.
 Opening up the library for self-directed learning allows each person to search for the courses that are most helpful.
-Our HSI LMS was built mobile-first, learner-first so employees can access it anytime.
-Request a free trial to learn more.
+Employees can choose the courses that best support their goals and help them reach their full potential.
+Our HSI LMS was built mobile-first, learner-first, so employees can access it anytime, anywhere!